leopardslab/nodecloud/generator/README.md

 <p align="center">
   <img src="../assets/generator/high_level_diagrams/toolflow_diagram.png" />
 </p>

+The entry point of nodecloud is the main.ts file which you provide to typescript to generate the js file and then run the same.
+Inside the main file we fetch services from YML file and one by one pass the SDK file path and service name to generator function.

+Inside generator we first call the parser to get the needed class and extract functions, parameters,etc needed for building Nodecloud classes.
+All this data is then passed onto the transformer which transforms the dummy class into an working Nodecloud class for that specific service.
+All these classes are then written into the Js file.

 ## Running the code generation tool
 - To build classes run `tsc main && node main` or 'yarn run tool' if inside generator directory and `yarn run generator` if inside nodecloud directory.